 Torrenting with IPVanish gives a combination of perks you’d be hard-pressed to find elsewhere.
 To begin with, IPVanish does not impose a bandwidth limit.
 Torrents with IPVanish can go into hundreds of GBs and still never “max out” your data.

-IPVanish also offers a very high number of simultaneous connections with a single log-in.
-You can probably connect all the devices in your house and still not run into any problems (unless you have a bad connection, of course).
+IPVanish also offers 10 simultaneous connections with a single account.
+You can connect all the devices in your house and still not run into any problems (unless you have a bad connection, of course).

 Does IPVanish have a big network?

-IPVanish makes torrenting as fast as it can be through its dedicated servers in over 60 countries.
-With 10 servers in Africa and the MENA region and over 400 in Europe, IPVanish offers more than 40,000 IPs at any given time (they have a total of more than 1100 servers).
+IPVanish server list makes torrenting as fast as it can through its dedicated servers in over 60 countries.
+With almost 700 servers in North America and over 400 in Europe, IPVanish offers more than 40,000 IPs at any given time (they have a total of more than 1,300 servers).

 IPVanish on all your devices